 Your case will be heard by a judge.
 You and your landlord (and anyone such as a solicitor or adviser who is representing or advising you or your landlord) will also be able to attend.
 Most courts have schemes where there are advisers on duty to help people on the day of the hearing.
 Ask the usher about this.

 What will happens once the hearing starts?

-The judge will explain how the hearing will be conducted.
 The judge will check that the people in the room are there for the right claim.
 Your landlord (or your landlord's representative) will then speak first.
-You will be given the opportunity to ask your landlord questions afterwards.
+You may be given the opportunity to ask your landlord questions afterwards.